-SUMMARY OF THE BUSINESS ACTIVITY OF BNP PARIBAS BANK POLSKA SA IN 2012
+.
+SUMMARY OF THE BUSINESS ACTIVITY OF BNP PARIBAS BANK POLSKA SA GROUP IN 2012

-BNP Paribas Bank Polska SA (hereinafter referred to as "the Bank") is part of BNP Paribas SA, an international financial institution based in Paris.
+BNP Paribas Bank Polska SA Group (hereinafter referred to as the "Group") is part of BNP Paribas SA, an international financial institution based in Paris.

 Responsible banking for a changing world